• Skip to main content

 PLACES (they don’t make it in house, but stock kulolo from different brands).
 I’ve listed the main places, but lots of small mom and pop plate lunch/poke/fish stores also carry kulolo.
 Keep your eyes out and you’ll be rewarded.

-• Waiahole Poi Factory: for individual size pieces of kulolo and hot kulolo over ice cream (more on that below).
+- Waiahole Poi Factory (Oahu) - For individual size pieces of kulolo and hot kulolo over ice cream (more on that below).

-• Local farmer’s markets (all islands) – certain markets will carry kulolo on certain dates.
+- Local farmer's markets (all islands) - Certain markets carry kulolo on certain dates.
 Check with the specific market you plan to visit.

 How do you store Kulolo?